lmucs/cher-ami/go/api.md

 + Response 404

         {
-            "reason": "no such comment in any circle you can see" }
+            "reason": "comment not found in any circle you can see", "message_id": 20,
+            "comment_id": 7
+        }

 ### Delete comment [DELETE]
-Permanently deletes a comment.
-Only succeeds if current user is the comment author, or is an admin user.
+Permanently delete the comment.
+Current user must be the comment author or an admin.
 + Request
     + Headers